WakeupManasi/Damelyst/damelyst-backend/damelyst-backend/README.md

-# Damelyst — Pedestrian Route Decision-Support Backend
+# D Damelyst: A Multi-Agent GeoAI System for Real-Time Safer Route Intelligence

 Damelyst compares candidate walking routes between two points and scores each one on seven dimensions — **lighting, activity, visibility, main-road